ZisIsNotZis/dinov23.cpp.py/README.md

 ## Model Weights
 Pre-converted GGUF weights are available (conversion script included in the repo).
+Quantized models are on work.
+If https://huggingface.co is hard to access, try mirrors at https://hf-mirror.com/zisisnotzis/dinov3-gguf or https://www.modelscope.cn/models/ziszis/dinov3-gguf.

 ### DINOv2
 | Name | Size | Quantization |